-Biosecurity SA inspectors and private vets have the required equipment to collect samples for footrot diagnosis.
+Local Land Services district veterinarians, biosecurity officers and private vets have the required equipment to collect samples for footrot diagnosis.

 It is important that samples are collected from a range of lesions from the most recently infected sheep.

 2. Determining presence or absence of the D. nodosus bacteria